The Required Alternative Society: The Simpler Way.

 Far less work and production will take place.

 In the new society levels of consumption will be far lower.
 As has been explained the limits to growth means that production and consumption must be reduced to small fractions of present levels.
-We will have eliminated the huge amount of more or less unnecessary production going into things like advertising, packaging transport, construction, cosmetics, fashion, waste disposal, sewage treatment, shipping, insurance, shoddy goods that don’t last and can’t be repaired, roads and freeways, unemployment agencies, and provision for people who crack up and become mentally ill or take to alcohol or drugs.
-We will need far less aged care, financial advice, paid entertainment, health care, professionals, car repairs etc. We will save billions by not having to produce arms anymore, because most armed conflict is about trying to take more than a fair share of the word’s resources.
+We will have eliminated the huge amount of more or less unnecessary production going into things like advertising, packaging, transport, construction, cosmetics, fashion, waste disposal, sewage treatment, shipping, insurance, shoddy goods that don’t last and can’t be repaired, roads and freeways, unemployment agencies, and provision for people who crack up and become mentally ill or take to alcohol or drugs.
+We will need far less professionalised aged care, financial advice, paid entertainment, health care, professionals, car repairs etc. We will save billions by not having to produce arms anymore, because most armed conflict is about over-consuming countries trying to take more than a fair share of the word’s resources.

-In addition, many of the things we will need will be produced far less resource-expensive ways, for example we will not need to produce trucks to bring food to our towns.
+In addition, many of the things we will need will be produced in far less resource-expensive ways, for example we will not need to produce trucks to bring food to our towns.
 There will be far less government, crime, police, illness and need for a ‘welfare’ industry.
 Consequently, there would be far less need for prisons, courts, hospitals, and ‘welfare’ agencies.
 The savings in dollars and resources would be enormous, not to mention the effects on quality of life.
 Disabled people will have many important things to do and to contribute, which will reduce the need for tax and professionals to care for them.
 People will have far more interesting things to do than go shopping, so acquiring and consuming will not be important life purposes.
 Large numbers of people will not be stressed, depressed, over-worked, worried about mortgages, bored or lacking purpose (which is the core problem generated by the conditions indigenous people are forced to endure.)

-The GDP would be a small fraction of its present value, because we would be producing and consuming far less, and most of that would not be within the monetary economy.
+The GDP would be a small fraction of its present value, because we would be producing and consuming far less, and most of it would not be within the monetary economy.
 No one would calculate or attend to the GDP as it would not tell us anything that matters.
 There would be no economic growth.

 As has been explained a sustainable economy has to be a zero-growth economy.
 We would produce only as much as is needed to provide all with a high quality of life.
 In fact, we would always be looking for ways of reducing the amount of work, production and resource use.
 It should be obvious that this does not mean there cannot be improvement and innovation.